ericruzanski/stackscripts/README.md

 # StackScripts

-StackScripts is a collection of command line scripts (shell, python, ansible) intended for use as Linode StackScripts, now a part of Akamai Connected Cloud.
-These scripts are designed to automate the setup and configuration of various software stacks on Linode servers.
+The StackScripts repository is a collection of command line scripts (shell, python, ansible) intended for use as Linode StackScripts, now a part of Akamai Connected Cloud.
+These scripts are designed to automate the deployment and configuration of various software stacks on Linode servers.

 ## Table of Contents